AlexChaplinBraz/shell-scripts/README.md

 Check total duration of all videos of the same extension inside the current directory.

+### genrepass

+This is the original shell script that [genrepass-cli](https://github.com/AlexChaplinBraz/genrepass-cli) is based on.
+My first big script, as it were.

 ## Donate

 Please consider supporting me through [donate.alexchaplinbraz.com](https://donate.alexchaplinbraz.com/?project=4)